A spectral condition for the existence of cycles with consecutive odd lengths in non-bipartite graphs: Preliminaries

 \section{Preliminaries}

 Let $K_{1,n-2}^1$ be the tree obtained by appending a path $P_2$ to a pendant vertex of $K_{1,n-2}$, and let $ K_{n-1}^1$ be the graph obtained by appending a complete graph $K_{n-1}$ to a pendant vertex of a path $P_2$.
-Then Guo et al. \cite{GWL2021+} first give a new upper bound on the spectral radius of a graph which improves Hong's bound:
+Guo, Wang, Lou and Li \cite{GWL2021+} gave a new upper bound on the spectral radius of a graph which sightly improves Hong's bound: